openoms/bitcoin-tutorials/satochip/README.md

 # Get started with Satochip

 This setup is working out of the box on:
-- [TailsOS](https://tails.net/) (Can remain offline, but to see new transactions and balances needs an internet connection.)
+- [TailsOS](https://tails.net/) (can remain offline, but to see new transactions and balances needs an internet connection.)
 - Debian 12
 - Windows 10